Pin Classes I: Growth Rates: Centred Permutation Classes

-We shall also require a centred analogue of the notion of an interval of a permutation: \begin{defn}[$\circ$-intervals of a Centred Permutation] A \textbf{centred-interval} (also written \textbf{$\circ$-interval}) of a centred permutation $\pi^{\circ}$ is an interval containing the origin.
-We call a centred interval non-trivial if it contains at least one point in addition to the origin.
-A non-trivial centred interval is \textbf{minimal} if it contains no smaller non-trivial centred interval. \end{defn}
+We shall also require a centred analogue of the notion of an interval of a permutation: \begin{defn}[$\circ$-intervals of a Centred Permutation] A \emph{centred-interval} (also written \emph{$\circ$-interval}) of a centred permutation